Terrance C. Newby

-Terry Newby is a partner in Maslon's Litigation Group and focuses his practice on intellectual property, e-commerce, and complex commercial litigation matters.
-He has extensive IP litigation experience, successfully representing clients in state and federal courts throughout the country in a broad range of infringement matters involving patent, trademark, copyright, and trade dress as well as licensing disputes.
-Terry has also represented clients in complex commercial litigation matters, including insurance disputes, civil RICO claims, breach of contract claims, and class actions.
+Terry Newby has extensive experience assisting clients with their intellectual property, e-commerce, and complex commercial litigation needs.
+He has successfully represented clients in state and federal courts throughout the country in a broad range of infringement matters involving patent, trademark, copyright, and trade dress as well as licensing disputes.
+In addition, Terry has taken intellectual property matters to trial, including federal jury trials in patent infringement, trademark infringement, and false advertising cases under the Lanham Act.
+His clients include software companies, consumer products companies, e-commerce and emerging technology companies, and medical device companies.

-Terry has significant appellate experience and has briefed and/or argued appeals involving complex commercial disputes and patents in various jurisdictions including the Federal Circuit Court of Appeals and appellate courts in Minnesota, Iowa, and Illinois.
+Terry has significant appellate experience and has briefed and argued appeals involving complex commercial disputes, patents, and trademarks in various jurisdictions, including the Federal Circuit Court of Appeals and appellate courts in Minnesota, Iowa, and Illinois.
 He is also licensed to appear before the United States Supreme Court.

-- Lead counsel for client in patent infringement case venued in Texas federal court.
+- B-50 v.
+InfoSync, U.S. District Court, Northern District of Texas.
+Lead trial counsel for plaintiff in a patent infringement case venued in Texas federal court.
 Case settled in 2015 on terms favorable to client.

-- Lead counsel for client in defense of lawsuit involving eight separate intellectual property licenses.
-Case was tried to an arbitrator in Minnesota, resulting in a favorable arbitration ruling in favor of the client.
+- Ian LeBauer v.
+Bracketron, Inc., private arbitration matter.
+Lead trial counsel for defendant in a lawsuit involving eight separate intellectual property licenses.
+Case was tried to an arbitrator in Minnesota in 2012, resulting in a favorable arbitration ruling in favor of the client.
 The arbitration award was upheld on appeal.

-- Lead trial counsel for client in defense of patent infringement allegations.
-Client was sued in California federal district court in 2011 for patent infringement.
-Case was litigated for over a year in the Central District of California, with numerous fact and expert depositions and discovery.
+- Piao Shang, Ltd. v.
+Bracketron, Inc., U.S. District Court, Central District of California.
+Lead trial counsel for defendant in a patent infringement case.
+Client was sued in California federal district court in 2011.
+Case was litigated for over a year in the Central District of California, with numerous. fact and expert depositions and discovery.
 Negotiated a favorable settlement on behalf of client two days before the scheduled start of trial.

-- Lead counsel for client in patent infringement case venued in South Carolina federal district court.
+- B-50 v.
+Monolith, LLC, U.S. District Court, District of South Carolina.
+Lead trial counsel for plaintiff in a patent infringement case venued in South Carolina federal district court.
 Case was litigated for almost three years before the parties settled in 2007 on terms favorable to the client.
-Defendant continues to pay royalties to client.

-- Represented client in patent infringement case venued in Texas federal court.
+- B-50 v.
+XFormity, LLC, U.S. District Court, Northern District of Texas.
+Lead trial counsel for plaintiff in a patent infringement case venued in Texas federal court.
 Case was litigated for two years, with significant fact and expert discovery, numerous depositions, and extensive Markman briefing.
 Markman briefing led to a favorable summary judgment ruling, which led to a favorable settlement in 2007.
-Defendant continues to pay royalties to client.

 Representative Published Decisions